eqlz/memory-game/README.md

 So, why set it up in this way?

-To pen all 16 cards, a play needs to make 8 moves.
+To open all 16 cards, a player needs to make 8 moves.
 If a player has a super good memory, she will remember each card's symbol after only one round of opening all cards.
 Now she just needs to make another 8 moves to match all cards, based on her memory.
 In total 16 moves, thus 3 star.

 Between 17 and 24 moves, it means, a player needs at most two rounds of opening all cards to match all cards.
 8 moves - one round of opening all cards, another 8 moves - another round of opening all cards, and at last 8 moves to match all cards.
 In total, 24 moves.
 So 2 star.